chadly/quartz/content/Decentralized Ownership of AI Models.md

 ## AI and Free Speech

-It's a free speech issue, and the model of open source has served the technology community well.
+It's a [[The Value of Free Speech in Society|free speech issue]], and the model of open source has served the technology community well.
 By treating AI models as a form of expression, we can:

 1. **Protect Innovation**: Ensure that new and potentially controversial ideas in AI are not suppressed.
 2. **Foster Transparency**: Open-source models allow for public scrutiny and improvement.